The competitor of `Real Man Unleashed '', Imran Khan, shares his tale of alleged casting sofa: I will speak - ExBulletin

 “It was then that he started to threaten me.
 He said, you will not be able to survive Mumbai.
 I will make sure not to get a job if you publish on this subject on social networks, I will delete your account.
 I will ruin your career,” he said.

 Khan also revealed that a similar situation had been confronted with former candidates for the Roadies, including Vashu Jain, the winner of last year's Roadies and Jovel Mathew.
-He said, “And that didn't just happen to me.
-Two other candidates have faced the same thing – one of them is a former road to roads, and the other is a winner of Roadies.
-It is no longer just the show.
+He said: “And that did not happen to me.
+Two other competitors faced the same thing – one of them is an ex -container of the roads, and the other is a winner of Roadies.
+It is no longer only the show.
 It is dignity.
-And I'm going to talk. “
+And I am going to talk.”

 |